-The ability to plan into the future has meant that we are able to take a more pro-active view about potential future costs.
-Traditionally the Council has had to be reactive to Government subsidy allocations of funding.
+The ability to plan into the future has meant that we are able to take a more pro-active view about potential future costs that have traditionally had to be met in a more reactive manner.

 Although we do not have a detailed asbestos survey at present, we have been carrying out asbestos management works in conjunction with other works taking place.
 We will develop an Asbestos Management Policy over the next year and have taken advice on what a suitable provision would be for this work.
 We have included £1,000 per unit over three years starting 2012/13 to fund the policy once adopted.